-With the mission to co-create business solutions for tackling the challenge to improve the quality and quantity of skilled staff for the Egyptian tourism sector, 49 participants came together in the 7th ‘lab of tomorrow’ innovation workshop in February 2018 at TUI Magic Life Kalawy in Hurghada, Egypt.
+The mission: co-create business solutions to improve the quality and quantity of skilled staff for the Egyptian tourism sector.
+7th innovation workshop at TUI, Hurghada, Egypt in February 2018.

 26–28 June 2017, the Siemens headquarters in Munich: 42 motivated entrepreneurs from Uganda and Europe are united by a common goal – to advance the electrification of Uganda.

-Developing joint business ideas and getting successful projects up and running – that's the pledge the Darmstadt-based science and technology company Merck and GIZ agreed to.
+Develop joint business ideas & get successful projects up and running – a pledge Merck & GIZ agreed to.

 Since the end of 2015, ibes works together with the Zambian Tax Authorities on a mobile eTax system.
 Big steps have been gone and the launch is soon to come.